CarrieLiangjzh/glibc-all-in-one/README.md

       #!/usr/bin/python     to   #!/usr/bin/python3
       save, and run ./update_list, hope the problem is solved on your laotop.
    2. error message:  ModuleNotFoundError: No module named 'requests'

+      sudo apt-get --reinstall install python3-requests

+   3. download glibc package that you need.
+      Check the "download" file, to find ou the download website(the url:http://archive.ubuntu.com/ubuntu/pool/main/g/glibc/ and you can check all the glib package there, the name can be different from the update_list, please check and change the download file, to make sure the download can be successfully done.
+   4. sudo ./build  "glibc version" "process type" glibc version": the version you just want to build/you downloaded process rype: your laptop process type you can run sudo ./build,then the supportted info will be printed，like：

+         supported version: 2.19, 2.23-2.29
+         supported arch: i686, amd64